-It works the quack and the butchers of human flesh.
-They just belong to vampire movies, I’m afraid.
-They are those who feed on your flesh and blood, and who live better than you!
-That make them poisonous to the body stuffed in every orifice, as if what treats could come from outside.
-The Source in us alone can heal in a fraction of an instant.
+It makes doctors and butchers of human meat work.
+Movie vampires they are.
+They who feed on your flesh and blood, and live better than you!
+They make poisons to be stuffed into the body through all the orifices, as if the healing could come from the outside.
+The Source that springs into each of us can heal us in a fraction of an instant.

-Native Americans call it the Great Spirit, the Dancer, or Inner Healer … GI of another kind, it is lurking in you, he is biding his time.
-When you are sick, he laments waiting for a sign from you.
-Never could he act erratically, he respects you too much, he loves you more than anything.
+The Amerindians call it the Great Spirit, they also say the Dancer, or the Inner Healer.
+The Healer is lurking in you, waiting for his hour.
+When you are sick, he grieves waiting for a sign from you.
+He would never act without order, he respects you too much, he loves you more than anything.
 For him, you are God.
 And for you, who are you?
-Why do you believe more nonsense that broadcast TV, religion or science any longer?
+Why should we believe the nonsense of television, religion or science any longer?
 All these priests eat our heads.
-To see the stark naked truth more beautiful than the day you do not need anyone.
-What can we miss when we are all?
-I mean, the whole thing is in you.
-But the truth is, the world gave us another image of ourselves.

-A dull image, becoming almost transparent while we betray our secret aspirations.
+To see the Truth beautiful and naked, no one needs anyone.
+What can we miss when we are All?
+But here, the world gives us another image of ourselves.
+Dull, almost transparent by betraying our secret aspirations.

-Birds of Paradise to whom dwarves have cut our wings.
-We wander distraught in a gilded cage that cannot overshadow our Dreams.
-Let us go to the movies to see the Zombies, these men who are no longer men, deprived of real life, deprived of noblehood, empty of hope, even more empty by their wounds from which flows the precious vital fluid, we adore them because they resemble us, these banishes that perfectly express our inconsolable despair:
+Birds of Paradise to whom dwarves have cut off the wings, we wander helplessly in a golden cage that cannot overshadow our Dreams.
+Then we go to the cinema to see the Zombies, men who are no longer deprived of true life, deprived of all greatness, empty of hope, emptied even more by their wounds from which flows the precious vital fluid, we adore them because they resemble us, these banishes that perfectly express our inconsolable despair:

 Humanity is mentally controlled and it is little more conscious that an average zombie.
 (David Icke)